Skip Navigation

 Ages: 1114

-Lead Instructor: Baron Kelly PhD’03, professor, Department of Theatre and Drama
+Lead Instructors: Stephen Tabor, teaching faculty I, Department of Theatre and Drama

-Participants will engage in a form of free play in the class with each other and individually.
-Exercises in the psycho/physical connection with each other will open up the channel of joy, spontaneity, and creativity.
+Turn yourself into a real character by engaging in a form of free play with other participants and individual activities during this interactive major.
+Exercises in the psycho/physical connection with each other will open the channel of joy, spontaneity, and creativity.

 Anticipated Activities: